aeberhardhsr/python-tools/README.md

 3.  file_filter.py -> filter a file with words an save it to another file
 4.  replace.py -> replace strings or single chars in a text file and save it to a new file
 5.  videotoframe.py -> creates single frames from a video
+6. train_test_split.py -> split a dataset in training and testing subset